What we do

 Network Project Shoot the mole/LILT

-Shoot the mole project, which began in 2015 in the province of Bergamo, to which the province of Vicenza was subsequently added.
+The Shoot the mole/LILT project represented an extension to other Italian provinces of the original Shoot the mole project, which began in 2015 in the province of Bergamo, to which the province of Vicenza was subsequently added.

 The project was coordinated by the LILT headquarters in Bergamo in collaboration with the Centro Studi GISED in Bergamo and with S.P.S sas in Bergamo and with the involvement of the LILT in Bergamo, Como, Milan, Vicenza and Benevento.

 It was a two-year observational study supported by a LILT/Program 5 per mille 2019 call, and it was aimed at all adult citizens residing in the provinces participating in the project, with particular attention to the most delicate categories of the population such as the elderly, of low socio-economic level.
-Residents in the provinces of Bergamo, Vicenza, Como and Benevento were able to send images of suspicious lesions, together with other information useful for assessing the type of lesion, using an application (
+Residents in the provinces of Bergamo, Vicenza, Como and Benevento were able to send images of suspicious lesions, together with other information useful for assessing the type of lesion, using an application (Shoot the mole app), freely downloadable on their smartphone.

 The aim was to extend and improve a teledermatology system for the early diagnosis of skin cancers, also addressing older subjects residing in protected structures or attending day centers, and to use algorithms for the stratification of melanoma risk in the general population, with particular attention to the groups most at risk.

-The phases of the project included the integration of the app with a melanoma risk calculator (Ca.R.Me) already validated by Centro Studi GISED, the identification and training of the participating dermatologists who will evaluate the images, the promotion of the app in the provinces involved, subsequent assessments of both users and the number of suspected lesions and comparison with the expected risk levels using the risk calculator.
+The phases of the project included the integration of the app with a melanoma risk calculator (CaRMe) already validated by Centro Studi GISED, the identification and training of the participating dermatologists who will evaluate the images, the promotion of the app in the provinces involved, subsequent assessments of both users and the number of suspected lesions and comparison with the expected risk levels using the risk calculator.

 Back to research project